 Over winter break, we were in Houston visiting family and the weather was very confusing.
 The first few days it was hot and humid, then it was rainy and cold the next.
 At one point, we even saw snow on the ground in the early mornings.
 The snow is very unusual but the rest they say is typical Houston weather.
 I used to live there about 16 years ago for about 3 years while I was attending the University of Houston.
 We still go back to visit, because we still have family there, and it’s also the best time to revisit with old college friends.
 If you’ve ever been there, … READ MORE

-Post written by Kim Meredith for OC Autos.
+Post written in collaboration with OC Autos.
+All opinions are our own.
 As a woman, any car-related topic has been daunting to me as long as I can remember.
 As a working mom, my car is not only my way to get to work (I currently commute from Orange County to Los Angeles), it is also my family car.
 Not only do I drop off and pickup the kids off on my way to work, we run from activities to another.
 We are always running around town with the car.
 To say my family car is important, would be an understatement.
-With our hectic daily routines, I don’t think too much about maintenance like when my next oil change is or … READ MORE
+With our hectic daily routines, I don’t think too much about maintenance like when my next … READ MORE

 The 2018-model OC INTERNATIONAL AUTO SHOW is coming back to showcase the latest models starting Thursday, September 28 to Sunday, October 1st at the Anaheim Convention Center.
 It’s a great way to check out all the new vehicles with no pressure to buy, and they also have a special area for test driving.
 Children 12 and under are free again this year when accompanied by a paying adult courtesy of the OC Register.
 This event has it all with more than 600 of the newest vehicles, trucks, crossovers, SUVs, commercial vehicles, alternative fuel options from 35 manufacturers, exotics, new technologies, concept vehicles, driving simulators and more than 100 vehicles to test-drive.
 The second annual SoCal Work Truck & Van Show will feature more than 50 commercial work trucks and vans from top manufacturers including Chevrolet, Ford, Fuso, Hino, Isuzu, Nissan and Ram.
 Representatives from leading automotive manufacturers and other automotive experts will be at the show to answer questions and provide information on the latest vehicles.
 There is also a children’s area fun for kids.
 The OC AUTO SHOW is owned and presented by the Orange County Automobile Dealers Association and produced by Motor Trend Auto Shows, LLC.
 Tickets are $12.
 Children under 12 get in free with a ticketed adult.